opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_bms_server_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the bms server instance.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new bms server.

 * `name` - (Required) The name of the BMS.

 * `image_id` - (Optional; Required if `image_name` is empty.)
 Changing this creates a new bms server.